$3,000 Personal Loan

 Below 580Tougher road, more secured products or high‑cost offers

 Many online platforms show your VantageScore, while most lenders pull FICO.
-The gap between the two can range from 40 to more than 50 points, depending on your credit history.
+The gap between the two can range from 40 to over 50 points, depending on your credit history.
 Borrowers with thin or short credit files often see larger discrepancies.
 Check your actual FICO Score through official channels before you apply.
 The number a free app shows you might not match what a lender pulls.

 What Lenders Check Beyond Your Credit Score